-- The measurement of the present value of future cash flows, incorporating an explicit risk adjustment, remeasured every reporting period (the fulfilment cash flows) - The effect of changes in discount rates will be reported in either profit or loss or other comprehensive income, determined by an accounting policy choice. - The presentation of insurance revenue and insurance service expenses in the statement of comprehensive income based on the concept of services provided during the year under review. - Amounts that are paid to a policyholder in all circumstances, regardless of whether an insured event happens (non-distinct investment components) are not presented in the income statement, but are recognised directly on the balance sheet. - Insurance services results (earned revenue less incurred claims) are presented separately from the insurance finance income or expense - Extensive disclosures to provide information on the recognised amounts from insurance contracts and the nature and extent of risks arising from these contracts i Business Combination
+- The measurement of the present value of future cash flows, incorporating an explicit risk adjustment, remeasured every reporting period (the fulfilment cash flows) - A Contractual Service Margin (CSM) that is equal and opposite to any day one gain in the fulfilment cash flows of a group of contracts, representing the unearned profit of the insurance contracts to be recognised in profit or loss over the service period (i.e., coverage period) - Certain changes in the expected present value of future cash flows are adjusted against the CSM and thereby recognised in profit or loss over the remaining contractual service period - The effect of changes in discount rates will be reported in either profit or loss or other comprehensive income, determined by an accounting policy choice. - The presentation of insurance revenue and insurance service expenses in the statement of comprehensive income based on the concept of services provided during the year under review. - Amounts that are paid to a policyholder in all circumstances, regardless of whether an insured event happens (non-distinct investment components) are not presented in the income statement, but are recognised directly on the balance sheet. - Insurance services results (earned revenue less incurred claims) are presented separately from the insurance finance income or expense - Extensive disclosures to provide information on the recognised amounts from insurance contracts and the nature and extent of risks arising from these contracts i Business Combination